vast-data/vastdb_python_beam_sink/README.md

 Running your pipeline in Python is as easy as running the script file directly.

+The schema (schema-name) and table (table-name) will be created if they don't exist.

 ```sh
 # You can run the script file directly.
 python main.py \